Shire of Mount Magnet

 The Shire of Mount Magnet is a local government area in the Mid West region of Western Australia, about 570 km north-northeast of the state capital, Perth.
 The Shire covers an area of 13692 km2, and its seat of government is the town of Mount Magnet.
-The Shire of Mount Magnet current president is Jorgen Jensen, manager and owner of Yoweragabbie Station.
+The Shire of Mount Magnet current president is James (Jim) McGorman.

 History

 The Shire of Mount Magnet originated as the Mount Magnet Road District, established on 20 September 1901 covering the area surrounding (but initially not including) the town of Mount Magnet, which had already been incorporated as the Municipality of Mount Magnet in 1896.

 The road district absorbed the Mount Magnet municipality on 18 October 1918, and on 1 July 1961, it became a shire following passage of the Local Government Act 1960, which reformed all remaining road districts into shires.

 Wards

-As of the 2005 elections, the Shire is no longer divided into wards and the nine councillors sit at large.
+As of the 2005 elections, the Shire is no longer divided into wards and seven councillors sit at large.
 Previously, there were two wards - Town Ward (six councillors) and Country Ward (three councillors).